Courtney Love

 Courtney Love and her biological father Hank Harrison

-In 1969, Hank lost his parental rights during the divorce from his wife—Linda claimed in court that her husband gave LSD to their three-year-old daughter.
-The woman moved with Courtney to a hippie commune in Oregon and soon married Frank Rodriguez, with whom she had two more daughters.
-Another child, a son, died in early childhood from a congenital heart defect.
+In 1969, Hank lost his parental rights during the divorce—Linda testified in court that her husband had given LSD to their three-year-old daughter.
+Linda moved with Courtney to a hippie commune in Oregon and soon married Frank Rodriguez, having two more daughters with him.
+They also had a son who died in early childhood from a congenital heart defect.

 Courtney Love with her younger sisters and brother